OAM DMA Transfer

 Destination: $FE00-$FE9F

-The transfer takes 160 machine cycles: 152 microseconds in normal speed or 76 microseconds in CGB Double Speed Mode.
-On DMG, during this time, the CPU can access only HRAM (memory at $FF80-$FFFE); on CGB, the bus used by the source area cannot be used (this isn’t understood well at the moment; it’s recommended to assume same behavior as DMG).
-For this reason, the programmer must copy a short procedure into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has finished:
+On DMG, during OAM DMA, the CPU can access only HRAM (memory at $FF80-$FFFE).
+For this reason, the programmer must copy a short procedure (see below) into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has finished.

 run_dma: